 Customers should be encouraged to self-generate using efficient and environmentally sound technologies.
 This will provide for a more diverse and geographically dispersed set of generation resources.
 Customers who self-generate should not be required to pay any exit fees related to stranded costs in the utility/DWR portfolio.

+UTILITY AND DWR UNDERCOLLECTIONS

-TILITYThe Manufacturers should be responsible for their fair, pro-rata share of the DWR power supply costs from mid-January until DWR bond funding is achieved, as well as their fair, pro-rate share of the financing of these costs.
+The Manufacturers should be responsible for their fair, pro-rata share of the DWR power supply costs from mid-January until DWR bond funding is achieved, as well as their fair, pro-rate share of the financing of these costs.

 The utilities have not recovered all of the costs they incurred for buying power from May 2000 to January 2001.
 However the utilities also took on risk of recovery of costs subject to the rate freeze in AB 1890.
 Furthermore, the power bought by the utilities served all customers who took generation service from the utility.
 Thus all customers should participate in paying their fair share of utility procurement costs and there should be limits placed on customer responsibility for recovery of utility undercollected amounts: